 Perugia is located in the region of Umbria, right in the center of Italy.
 This city, just two hours away from Rome by Flixbus, is an important destination for international college students.
 The University of Perugia is one of the Italian universities that receive the highest amount of international students.
-For this reason, you will find a small city always busy with vibrant night life in the middle of the hills.
+For this reason, you will find a small city always busy with vibrant nightlife in the middle of the hills.
 Close to Perugia, you can also find the Frasassi Caves if you are looking for something different.

 The first time I heard about Perugia was when I was still a Bachelor’s student.
 As many of you already know, I majored in Foreign Languages and Italian was one of the languages I studied.
-It was when I went as an exchange student to FIU in Miami that I heard first about this city.
+When I went as an exchange student to FIU in Mami, I heard first about this city.
 My Italian professor is from a town near Perugia, and she was the first to teach us about Perugia, Umbria, and of course, Baci Perugina chocolates!

-After taking Italian in FIU, I always knew that the first town I needed to visit in Italy was Perugia.
+After taking Italian at FIU, I always knew that the first town I needed to visit in Italy was Perugia.
 In the end, it happened without planning it.
-I was visiting a friend in Slovenia and planning to go to Norway afterwards.
-When I was planning my route, I realized that it was way cheaper to catch a plane from Italy.
-That’s when I decided going to Italy, spending a few days there and then catch my plane to Norway.
+I was visiting a friend in Slovenia and planning to go to Norway afterward.
+When planning my route, I realized it was way cheaper to catch a plane from Italy.
+That’s when I decided to go to Italy, spend a few days there, and then fly to Norway.

 Since I knew I was going to Italy, I decided to use those days to do something I always wanted: to watch an Italian volleyball match live.
-I look at the games schedule and I realized that I actually wanted to see Perugia’s team playing and that it was perfect because it wasn’t that far from Rome to catch the plane.
+I looked at the game’s schedule and realized that I wanted to see Perugia’s team playing and that it was perfect because it wasn’t that far from Rome to catch the plane.

-I traveled from Ljubljana to Perugia by bus and it took about 9 hours.
-First, I changed bus first in Venice and then in Bologna before finally arriving to Perugia.
-I had booked a night at a hostel there called Little Italy (highly recommended!) and it was a little odyssey to finally arrived because they messed up my booking and its reception closes at night.
+I traveled from Ljubljana to Perugia by bus; it took about 9 hours.
+First, I changed to Venice and Bologna before finally arriving in Perugia.
+I had booked a night at a hostel there called Little Italy (highly recommended!) and it was a little odyssey to finally arrive because they messed up my booking and its reception close at night.
 My love for Perugia started in a pretty chaotic way!

-After spending two days there in November 2015, I chose go back to Perugia in July 2016 to celebrate my birthday there.
+After spending two days there in November 2015, I c those go back to Perugia in July 2016 to celebrate my birthday there.
 I went back there and did one of the things I wanted to do the most, visiting the Baci Perugina Chocolate Museum.

-For making the tour you need to make a reservation in advance.
-That can be easily done at the Baci Perugina website where you will have to write down all your information and choose an hour to attend.
-Once you have done that, you will need to be in the museum 10 minutes before of the time chosen for the tour.
+For making the tour, you need to make a reservation in advance at the Baci Perugina Chocolate Factory website, where you will have to write down all your information and choose an hour to attend.
+Once you have done that, you will need to be in the museum 10 minutes before of the time selected for the tour.

 Check more information about the Perugina Chocolate Factory on TripAdvisor.

-The museum has memorabilia that help to understand the history and the development of the factory.
+The Baci Chocolate Museum has memorabilia that help understand the factory’s history and development.
 They also show the advertisement used by Perugina during the years on a video filled with TV commercials.
-Once you have seen that, comes the best part of the tour: seeing the factory line from above.
-At this point of the tour, you can’t take pictures or videos.
+Once you have seen that, the tour’s best part is seeing the Perugina chocolate factory line from above.
+At this point, you can’t take pictures or videos.
 You can smell all the Baci chocolate produced when you enter that cold hallway.
 It feels just like paradise!

-At the end of the tour, the tour guide will explain a little bit about the chocolates originally produced by Perugina and the ones they are producing in the factory now as well that belong to Nestlé.
+At the end of the tour, the tour guide will explain a little about the Baci chocolates originally produced by Perugina Chocolate Factory and the ones they are making in the factory now that belong to Nestlé.
 After she finishes the explanation you are free to taste all the chocolate you want!

 The tour lasts around an hour and 15.
-It finishes in the souvenir shop which is absolutely tempting.
-You can buy a kilogram bag filled with chocolates for around 36€.
-I couldn’t help it and I bought half kg.
-Also, I visited the factory on my birthday.
-Definitely, there was no better gift than some chocolates for me!
+It is in the tempting souvenir shop.
+You can buy a kilogram bag filled with Baci Perugina chocolates for around 36€.
+I couldn’t help it and I bought half a kg.
+Also, I visited the factory on my barely, there was no better gift than some chocolates for me!

 If you go to Italy, definitely make a stop in Perugia and the Perugina chocolate factory!